PatAltimore/Docs/ContributorGuide/tools-setup.md

   - You will probably also want to turn on Soft Wrap in this section too, which does the same as "word wrap" in Notepad.
   - To turn on the markdown preview, click Packages>Markdown Preview>Toggle Preview.
 You can use Ctrl-Shift-M to toggle the preview HTML view.

-> Note: In some cases, git bash will launch an editor.
+> Note: In some cases, bash will launch an editor.
 For example, if you forget to add a commit comment.
 By default, the editor is vi.
 See [Associating text editors with Git](https://help.github.com/articles/associating-text-editors-with-git/) for details for configuring Atom.
-For VS code, the command is **git config --global core.editor "code --wait"**
+For VS code, the command is **git config --global core.editor "code --wait"**.
+MacOS terminal requires VS Code to be in the PATH.
+To add in VS Code, type `Shift+Command+P shell` and select *Install 'code' command in PATH*.

 ## Next steps